christophminkim/christophminkim/README.md

 📋 **What I'm doing**:

-- Ideating on a open source product to build with my team
+- Ideating on an open source product to build with my team
 - The Odin Project (TOP) projects
 - Learning math required for calculus to start CS degree